-If your city-bound winter has left you pining for natural adventures and fire-lit evenings, venture east for a weekend of rural respite.
-In partnership with Destination Gippsland, here’s our guide on where to eat, drink and stay in Central Gippsland.
+Venture east for a weekend of rural respite packed with natural adventures and fire-lit evenings.
+In partnership with Destination Gippsland, here’s our guide for where to eat, drink and stay in Central Gippsland.

 Central Gippsland in Victoria’s east is a vast expanse.
 Commencing at Newborough and Traralgon, it stretches east into the hidden bushland gorge of Briagolong.
 There the Great Dividing Range looms over broad stretches of flat pastoral terrain that form the Latrobe Valley floor, making for a striking silhouette at every turn.